Labdabeta/trains/README.md

 While code internal to a module can be self documenting, as we are not working in Ada, we must use comments to describe the interfaces of our modules.

+## Git Etiquette

+This project uses a development branch for active development.
+In addition users shall work on their own branches making frequent small commits before pushing a single coherent commit with a message body to the development branch.
+When a deadline looms, or a major version is completed, the development branch will be merged back onto the master branch.